Updated April 2026

 Document Everything

 Keep detailed records of your tiny home's construction, materials, certifications and value.
-Photos, invoices, building plans and a registered valuation all help when applying for cover.
+Photos, invoices, building plans and a professional valuation all help when applying for cover.

 6